yysun/Dragon/README.md

 ================
 The Database Class has methods Open, Execute QueryValue and Query.

-* Open, opens database connection, the parameter is the connect string, or the connection name in app.config file or the registry path to a connection string
+* Open, opens database connection, the parameter can be a connection string, or a connection string name in app.config file or a registry path to a connection string.
-* Execute, creates a command and run ExecuteNonQuery
+* Execute, creates a command and runs ExecuteNonQuery.
-* QueryValue, creates a command and run ExecuteScalar
+* QueryValue, creates a command and runs ExecuteScalar.
-* Query, creates a command with SQL statements or stored procedure name, creates objects.
-Query method supports up to 3 multiple record sets, the result objects are create in a Tuple, E.g.
+* Query, creates a command with SQL statement(s) or stored procedure name and creates objects.
+The Query method supports up to 3 multiple record sets.
+The result objects are returned in a Tuple, E.g.

 ```C#
 Database database = Database.Open("Users");